sematic-ai/sematic/docs/container-images.md

 ## Working with images

-When launching Sematic pipelines, there is always a python script that submits the job (either for local exection or execution in the cloud).
+When launching Sematic pipelines, there is always a python script that submits the job (either for local execution or execution in the cloud).
 We refer to this as the "launch script."
 You may want to have your launch script behave differently depending on whether a suitable cloud image is available.
 Sematic has provided `sematic.has_container_image` to enable this use case.
 A common pattern